syncfusion/ej2-vue-docs/src/pdfviewer/pdfviewer/getting-started.md

 ## Adding CSS reference

-The PDF Viewer has different themes.
+The Vue PDF Viewer has different themes.
 They are:
 * Material
 * Fabric
 * Bootstrap